 Should you use a TFSA or RRSP?

 If minimizing your income tax is your only concern, follow these general guidelines:

 - If your income tax rate is likely to be higher when you make withdrawals, use a TFSA.

 - If your income tax rate is likely to be lower when you make withdrawals (i.e. when you retire), then choose an RRSP.

 You should also consider flexibility and access to funds.

 Although you should definitely consider taxes when making your decision, you should consider other factors too—like your saving and spending habits.

 But if you are committed to saving for retirement and want to avoid the temptation of accessing those savings earlier, an RRSP is the wise choice.
 The tax consequences of withdrawing RRSP funds can be significant, so it’s always best to leave those savings untouched until you’ve retired.
-For this reason, the inflexibility of an RRSP might be better for you even if the numbers point to a TFSA.
+For this reason, the inflexibility of an RRSP might be better for you even if the numbers make a TFSA look tempting.

 ATB Wealth consists of a range of financial services provided by ATB Financial and certain of its subsidiaries.
 ATB Investment Management Inc., ATB Securities Inc., and ATB Insurance Advisors Inc. are individually licensed users of the registered trade name ATB Wealth.
 ATB Securities Inc. is a member of the Canadian Investor Protection Fund and Investment Industry Regulatory Organization of Canada.